If you're married or in a civil partnership

 If you’re in a civil partnership

 You must end your civil partnership or convert it to a marriage if it was registered in England, Wales or Scotland.
-You can’t convert your civil partnership to a marriage if it was registered anywhere else.
+You cannot convert your civil partnership to a marriage if it was registered anywhere else.

 If you decide to convert your civil partnership into a marriage you must do it before you apply to the Gender Recognition Panel.